banlyslash/windsurf-playbook/src/pages/assessment/basic-concepts.md

 # Assessment 1: Basic Concepts

-Each topic has 3–5 easy questions to reflect on key concepts.
+Each topic has 3–5 basic questions to reflect on key concepts.
 Test your knowledge with this interactive assessment!

 <ThreadedQuiz
   title="Windsurf Basic Concepts Assessment"